 Baidu Patent Search.
-We recently introduced our patent search, Baidu Patent Search, which is operated in cooperation with the China Patent Information Center under the State Intellectual Property Office of the PRC.
+Baidu Patent Search is operated in cooperation with the China Patent Information Center under the State Intellectual Property Office of the PRC.
 Baidu Patent Search enables users to search for specific Chinese patents and provides basic patent information in the search results, including the patent's name, application number, filing date, issue date, inventor information and brief description of the patent.

 Baidu Voice Search.
-We started public testing of a new voice-based search service in March 2008, which is available to both fixed-line and mobile phone users.
+We began public testing of a new voice-based search service in March 2008, which is available to both fixed-line and mobile phone users.
 By calling a designated phone number, users can request our customer service personnel to conduct searches for them.
 Our customer service representatives will convey the search results to the caller over the phone or send the results to the caller via short messaging service, or SMS.